EsotericEnderman/esoteric-thinking-library/TypeScript/README.md

-# Esoteric Thinking Library
+# Esoteric Thought Library

-> This is the TypeScript version of the [Esoteric Thinking Library](https://github.com/EsotericEnderman/esoteric-thinking-library).
-For more information, visit [the homepage](https://github.com/EsotericEnderman/esoteric-thinking-library#readme) of this project.
+> This is the TypeScript version of the [Esoteric Thought Library](https://github.com/EsotericEnderman/esoteric-thought-library).
+For more information, visit [the homepage](https://github.com/EsotericEnderman/esoteric-thought-library#readme) of this project.